 This changed when the Twitter Bootstrap (now just called Bootstrap) framework was released a few years ago.
 It was (and is) a free starter kit for web development that provides compliant, robust HTML templates and generally good-looking CSS styles (which can be customized to suit your brand).
 It comes with its own grid and typography definitions as well as styles for buttons and forms.
 In short, it takes a lot of the hard work out of starting a web project and making sure that it will work across browsers.
 A framework like Bootstrap can be used as a good foundation for a pattern library.

 The main advantage of pairing a pattern library with Balsamiq is that it can free you from worrying about look, feel, and behavior when designing yet provide pixel-perfect renditions of the final product components.

 If you already know what a button (or tab, menu, etc.) is going to look like and what its state transitions will be when you click it, you don't have to style it in your wireframe.
 Black and white and Balsamiq Sans is just fine.
 Having a pattern library can allow you to jump straight from wireframes to code without leaving the final vision undefined.

-Here's how you can introduce them to Balsamiq Mockups.
+Here's how you can introduce them to Balsamiq.
 You'll find that they get along quite well together!

-Here's an example of how you might map some Balsamiq Mockups controls to Bootstrap components (you could also start with our Bootstrap Mockups To Go library).
+Here's an example of how you might map some Balsamiq controls to Bootstrap components (you could also start with our Bootstrap Wireframes To Go library).